Securing Secure Aggregation: Mitigating Multi-Round Privacy Leakage in Federated Learning: Abstract

 \section{Abstract}

-Secure aggregation is a critical component in federated learning, which enables the server to learn the aggregate model of the users without observing their local models.
-Conventionally, secure aggregation algorithms focus only on ensuring the privacy of individual users in a \emph{single} training round.
-We contend that such designs can lead to significant privacy leakages over \emph{multiple} training rounds, due to partial user selection/participation at each round of federated learning.
-In fact, we show that the conventional random user selection strategies for federated learning lead to leaking users' individual models within number of rounds linear in the number of users.
-To address this challenge, we introduce a secure aggregation framework with multi-round privacy guarantees.
-In particular, we introduce a new metric to quantify the privacy guarantees of federated learning over multiple training rounds, and develop a structured user selection strategy that guarantees the long-term privacy of each user (over any number of training rounds).
+Secure aggregation is a critical component in federated learning (FL), which enables the server to learn the aggregate model of the users without observing their local models.
+Conventionally, secure aggregation algorithms focus only on ensuring the privacy of individual users in a single training round.
+We contend that such designs can lead to significant privacy leakages over multiple training rounds, due to partial user participation at each round of FL.
+In fact, we show that the conventional random user selection strategies in FL lead to leaking users' individual models within number of rounds that is linear in the number of users.
+To address this challenge, we introduce a secure aggregation framework, Multi-RoundSecAgg, with multi-round privacy guarantees.
+In particular, we introduce a new metric to quantify the privacy guarantees of FL over multiple training rounds, and develop a structured user selection strategy that guarantees the long-term privacy of each user (over any number of training rounds).
 Our framework also carefully accounts for the fairness and the average number of participating users at each round.
-We perform several experiments on MNIST and CIFAR-$10$ datasets in the IID and the non-IID settings to demonstrate the performance improvement over the baseline algorithms, both in terms of privacy protection and test accuracy.
+Our experiments on MNIST, CIFAR-10 and CIFAR-100 datasets in the IID and the non-IID settings demonstrate the performance improvement over the baselines in terms of privacy protection and test accuracy.